 ** Do NOT use for natural gas, hot water, copper-tubing-sized [CTS] PE lines, or any unapproved application.**

 All regular stock insert fittings are on this page.
-Use the links on the left to narrow your search or enter a keyword(s) in the search box.
 Scroll to the bottom of the page for more information and installation tips.

 Always verify requirements with your water supplier.

-PVC fittings are gray-colored (except schedule-40 transitions which are white).
+PVC fittings are gray color.
 Nylon fittings are a somewhat translucent white color and generally more durable.

 Each insert end has "barbs" or ridges which are angled to allow the barbed end to insert into the tubing but resist retraction.
 They also provide a surface against which hose clamps can compress the tubing to form a tight seal.
 Hose clamps (usually one or two per insert) are used to secure the fitting inside the line or tubing.